andisiambuku/Blog-API/README.md

 # Blog API

-This is an API that serves a blog application.
+This is an API that serves a blog frontend.

 ## Features

 - User Authentication - this is implemented using Passport and JWT.
-- BlogPost - this feature has CRUD endpoints to enamble a user to create, read, update and delete blogposts.
+- BlogPost - this feature has CRUD endpoints to enable a user to create, read, update and delete blogposts.

 ## Tutorial
-The tutorial on how to create this is *coming soon*
+The tutorial on how to create the user authentication is available [here](https://andisiambuku.hashnode.dev/user-authentication-with-passport-js-and-jwt-in-nest-js)

 ## Installation